kfullzz/GEOL590_2017/lectures/05_git.md

 * *Unlike* Word's 'track changes', easily roll back to any former state.
     * Particularly useful for code, where a change can break your code in ways that can be tough to understand
 * git + github: easy remote backup for your project
+* issue tracking tool built into github is handy for fixing bugs as well as organizing work that needs to be done

 # Git: What
 * A set of files and directories under version control is called repository or *repo* - must all be within the same master directory